kineticsystem/stepit/README.md

 ## StepIt Installation

+Open a terminal and run the following command to source the ROS 2 Humble installation.

+`source /opt/ros/humble/setup.bash`

-Open a terminal and create a project folder anywhere inside the home directory, for example
+Create a project folder anywhere inside the home directory, for example

 `<HOME_DIR>/stepit_ws`